Deborah Martin-Downs

 Deborah Martin-Downs is a Canadian aquatic biologist who specializes in fish and their environments.
 She has worked in ecology and conservation for over 30 years in Toronto both as a consultant and as director of the Toronto and Region Conservation Authority (TRCA).
-She is currently the Chief Administrative Officer Credit Valley Conservation Authority and oversees environmental conservation projects in and around Toronto.
+She is currently retired.

-Biography
+Education

 Martin-Downs grew up in Canada and became interested in environmental issues while in high school.
-She completed a Bachelor of Science degree in biology and environmental studies at the University of Waterloo in 1979.
+She completed a Bachelor of Science degree in biology and environmental studies at the University of Waterloo in 1979.She returned to school and in 1984 earned a master's degree in zoology at the University of Toronto.